 - We aren’t keen on driving abroad, but renting a car can often save time and money (especially when traveling with more than two people) – and it allows for greater discovery.

-- Make sure to have a good guidebook before arriving.
+- Make sure to have a good guidebook before arriving in Riga and a great day pack to organize your day trip travel essentials!

 - We think travel insurance is essential!
 If you haven’t already obtained travel insurance for your trip, travel protected with World Nomads.